-It is compulsory to wear a seat belt in any vehicle in which they are fitted.
-This include buses that are fitted with seat belt restraints.
-Only one person can use a seat belt so sharing it with someone else even if it was your child is both unsafe and illegal.
-Children aged seven and above can wear adult seat belts or use booster seats.
-For kids below seven, there are specific ways on how you can restrain them.
-Check out our guide on child car seats .
+It’s compulsory to wear a seat belt whilst travelling in any vehicle that has them; this includes buses that are fitted with seat belt restraints.
+Only one person per seat belt means that sharing it with someone else (even a child) is both unsafe and illegal.
+Children aged seven and up can wear adult seat belts or use booster seats.
+For kids under seven, there are specific ways to best secure them.
+Check out our guide on child seats .

 Read here to find more information on seat belt rules and regulations.